 Norwich architecture professors Tolya Stonorov and Danny Sagan led a group of students in designing and building the first home to meet Downstreet, WCMHS and residents’ needs and provided the construction documents to Downstreet for future buildings.
 Civil engineering professor Mark Atwood and a group of construction management and engineering students used these documents to build the adjacent second home, which was completed during the fall semester.

 For this project, Downstreet will provide project development and property management, maintaining and ensuring that the home environments meet the residents’ needs.
-WCMHS will work with colleagues and partners to maximize wrap-around services to ensure residents have a thriving living experience.
+Washington County Mental Health Services will work with colleagues and partners to maximize wrap-around services to ensure residents have a thriving living experience.

-WCMHS Executive Director Mary Mouton called the project, “a partnership of caring organizations and caring, talented individuals.
+Washington County Mental Health Services Executive Director Mary Mouton called the project “a partnership of caring organizations and caring, talented individuals.

 “We are especially thankful for the Norwich students who put their skills to work to build this home,” she continued.
 Regarding the peer support and wrap-around services available to the home occupants, Moulton shared this sentiment from the gentleman who is moving into the new LIFT house.
 He said, “It is great to finally be living independently but still have support if I should need it.
 It is another step towards full independence.”